sushant-008/calendly/README.md

     - spring-boot
     - mysql
-    - java
+    - java 17

 ## Assumptions

 1. Each user will have a single schedule for a week Day, although it can be different for each of those days.
 2. Schedules are always within a day boundary.
-That means we can create a schedule that starts on monday and continues upto tuesday.
+That means we can't create a schedule that starts on monday and continues upto tuesday.
-3. Events are always within a day boundary.That means we can create a schedule that starts on monday and continues upto tuesday.
+3. Events are always within a day boundary.That means we can't create a schedule that starts on monday and continues upto tuesday.

 ## hacks